SMerrony/emdee/DEVELOP.md

 There's no complementary function to kill a process spawned by the above function.

 ?
 Maybe `aShell` would make life easier?

-### Players
-It turns out that PulseAudio is not 'visible' to non-desktop applications.
-Jack therefore becomes mandatory, which seems a shame.